Roads and your vehicle

-At the present moment, we believe entrants will be allowed to use camper trailers on the 2021 Drover’s Run but will be confirmed once final mapping has taken place, we will advise when this has been decided and remember the majority of breakdowns we have experienced over the years is with trailers that aren’t suitable for the harsher terrain covered.
+Entrants will be allowed to use camper trailers on the 2022 Drover’s Run but definitely not caravans due to the road conditions we travel on.
+Remember though, the majority of breakdowns we've experienced over the years is with trailers that aren’t suitable for the harsher terrain covered.
 Please consider this if you are intending to tow a camper trailer, it could mean that your trailer may need to be abandoned if it can’t be readily fixed if broken down.

 Accommodation, Meals, and Fuel

 Under the Itinerary Tab you will find information on where we are staying and the various accommodation options as well as what nights we will have dinners catered for us and what nights you will need to provide your own meal.
 As a rule, you will need to cater for all breakfasts and lunches as we are most often in places that do not provide these or we will be pulling up at remote places by the road for our breaks.
 All these details are provided as well as where we can obtain fuel and how far between fuel stops.